-- 3. Increase or decrease in consolidation subsidiaries : None - 4.
+- 3. Increase or decrease in consolidation subsidiaries: None - 4.
 Subsidiaries not included in the consolidated financial statements

-As of December 31, 2021 and 2020, the total asset, total liability and total equity of the Group's invested subsidiary, ZIS HOLDING CO., LTD., were all zero, and the subsidiary did not have any income, expenses or losses during the above periods.
+As of December 31, 2022 and 2021, the total asset, total liability and total equity of the Group's invested subsidiary, ZIS HOLDING CO., LTD., were all zero, and the subsidiary did not have any income, expenses or losses during the above periods.
 Therefore, the subsidiary is not included as a component entity in the Consolidated Financial Statements.

-- 5. Adjustments and treatments for subsidiaries with different accounting period : None - 6.
-Significant restrictions on the ability to transfer funds from subsidiaries to the parent company :
+- 5. Adjustments and treatments for subsidiaries with different accounting period: None - 6.
+Nature and degree of significant restrictions on the ability to transfer funds from subsidiaries to the parent company: